imagegenie/imagegenie.github.io/README.md

 * **Technology:** Advanced AI algorithms for image generation and enhancement.
 * **Pricing:** Contact us for a customized pricing plan. *Pricing is based solely on the number of images that pass your quality checks and are successfully delivered to your platform.
 We do not charge for discarded images.*

-**Let Your Image Genie transform your food delivery platform into a visual feast!**
+**Let Your Image Genie transform your platform into a visual feast!**

 yourimagegenie@gmail.com